cooper-org/cooper/docs/source/multipliers.rst

 admissible.
 It is possible to override the :py:meth:`~DenseMultiplier.project_` method in order to apply a custom projection to the multipliers.

-In the case of a :py:class:`~cooper.formulation.LagrangianFormulation`, the projection only affects the Lagrange multipliers associated with the inequality constraints.
+In the case of a :py:class:`~cooper.formulation.lagrangian.LagrangianFormulation`, the projection only affects the Lagrange multipliers associated with the inequality constraints.